What Is an Uncontested Divorce in Florida?

-To find out if you may be able to handle your divorce without going to court, do not hesitate to discuss your case with the Jacksonville uncontested divorce lawyer at the firm.
+To find out if you may be able to handle your divorce without going to court, do not hesitate to discuss your case with the uncontested divorce lawyer at the firm.
 He is experienced in managing all facets of divorce, both in and out of the courtroom.
-At Charles E. Willmott, P.A., we handle all aspects of uncontested divorce in Florida, from filing the necessary paperwork to negotiating and drafting a marital settlement agreement.
+At Charles E. Willmott, P.A., our affordable divorce lawyers in Jacksonville FL, handle all aspects of uncontested divorce in Florida, from filing the necessary paperwork to negotiating and drafting a marital settlement agreement.
 We strive to provide our clients with the best possible outcome while minimizing the stress and disruption that often accompany a divorce.

 Benefits of an Uncontested Divorce in Florida

 As mentioned earlier, an uncontested divorce allows a former couple to end their marriage in a timely and inexpensive manner.
 In a traditional divorce, both parties would need to spend a substantial amount of time in court—as there are several different factors of a separation that must be resolved before the divorce can be finalized.

 When undergoing an uncontested divorce, a couple has the opportunity to negotiate the terms of their separation without the added hassle of courtroom litigation.
 Instead, they could work with their respective lawyer to negotiate a settlement or sit down with a neutral third party and come to an agreement through mediation.
 In order for an uncontested divorce to be successful, however, it requires both parties to work together amicably.